Mesothelioma Trust Funds

 How Are Asbestos Trust Funds Set Up?

-Many companies that used asbestos eventually filed for bankruptcy protection because of the high costs of lawsuits.
+Many companies that used asbestos eventually filed for bankruptcy protection because lawsuits are expensive.
 Victims cannot file lawsuits against one of these bankrupt companies; instead, they must file for compensation through trust funds.

 - Bankruptcy: Setting up an asbestos trust begins with a company filing for bankruptcy.
 Bankruptcy protects companies from lawsuits but does not exempt them from compensating victims.
 Bankruptcy courts require these companies to provide plans for how they will reorganize and how they will set up trust funds.

-- Estimating fund amounts: Asbestos trust funds payout both current and future claims.
+- Estimating fund amounts: Asbestos trust funds pay both current and future claims.
 As funds are established, the courts approve the amounts used to fund them.
 These must include an estimate for future needs.
-That estimate is used to fund the trust so that both current and future claimants will get compensation.
+That estimate ensures adequate funds remain for both current and future claimants.

 - Bankruptcy court approval: The decisions about trust funds must be made before a bankruptcy plan can be approved.
 The court allows the plaintiffs’ representatives to weigh in and help make the final decision on funding amounts.
 Both sides estimate how much money is needed in the trust fund.
 The amount should be enough to pay all existing claims as well as those made in the future.